DATA PRIVACY POLICY

 - Personal data concerning health, pathological addictions, and criminal personal data;

-- Consent: A voluntary and explicit declaration of the data subject's intention, based on adequate information, giving their unequivocal agreement to the processing of their personal data, whether comprehensive or limited to specific operations.
+- Consent: A voluntary and explicit declaration of the data subject’s intention, based on adequate information, by which the data subject gives their unambiguous agreement to the processing of their personal data, either generally or limited to specific operations.

-- Objection: The data subject's declaration objecting to the processing of their personal data, requesting the cessation of data processing, and the deletion of the processed data.
+- Objection: The data subject’s declaration objecting to the processing of their personal data, requesting that data processing be ceased and that the processed data be deleted.

-- Data controller: Any natural or legal person, or any entity without legal personality, that independently or together with others determines the purposes of data processing, makes and implements decisions regarding data processing (including the tools used), or has them executed by a data processor.
+- Data controller: Any natural or legal person, or any entity without legal personality, that alone or jointly with others determines the purposes of data processing, makes and implements decisions relating to data processing (including the tools used), or has these carried out by a data processor.

-- Data processing: Any operation or set of operations performed on data, regardless of the procedure used, such as collection, recording, organization, storage, modification, use, retrieval, transmission, disclosure, coordination, or combination, blocking, deletion, and destruction, and the prevention of further use of data, making a photo, sound, or video recording, and recording physical characteristics suitable for identifying a person (e.g., fingerprint, palm print, DNA sample, iris image).
+- Data processing: Any operation or set of operations performed on data, regardless of the procedure used, such as collection, recording, organisation, storage, modification, use, retrieval, transmission, disclosure, alignment or combination, blocking, deletion and destruction, and the prevention of further use of data; as well as making photo, audio or video recordings, and recording physical characteristics suitable for identifying a person (e.g., fingerprint, palm print, DNA sample, iris image).

 - Data transfer: Making data available to a specific third party.